 - Introduction of parties.
 Use each party’s full name and address, corporate or organizational title, and any other contact information

-- Purpose and objectives: Clearly define the purpose of the parties’ agreement; objectives of the MOU must be precisely outlined right at the beginning of the document
+- Purpose and objectives: Clearly define the purpose of the parties’ agreement; the goals of the MOU must be precisely outlined right at the beginning of the document

 - Description: Describe the subject matter of the MOU and the reason for its creation

 - Terms of the agreement: Typically, these fall into two categories: cooperation and resources.
-First, the agreement generally explains how the parties will cooperate with each other concerning actions to be performed and which party will perform them.
-The second category involves resources, and what each party brings to the agreement
+First, the contract generally explains how the parties will cooperate concerning actions to be performed and which party will perform them.
+The second category involves resources and what each party brings to the agreement

-- Responsibilities: Outline what each party must do in order to fulfill the agreement
+- Responsibilities: Outline what each party must do to fulfill the agreement

 - Miscellaneous: Insert provisions such as dispute resolution options, the method for termination, a non-disclosure agreement, or a privacy clause

 - Signature block: Include the words “Acknowledged and Agreed” with your signatures and the date

 Structuring a memorandum of understanding using a template is far more efficient.
 In minutes, you can produce a memorandum of understanding with a Legal Templates free step-by-step form builder.

 Memorandum of Understanding Sample